ecotaxa/ecotaxa/production/SETUP_PROD.md

 ecotaxaback config file is config.ini in $PWD/back_mnt/  and ecotaxafront config file is config.cfg in $PWD/front_mnt as set in docker-compose.yml

 ## Docker
-in docker-compose.yml , modify images versions, volumes network config if you need an then run :
+in docker-compose.yml , modify images versions, volumes, network config if you need an then run :
 ```
 docker-compose up -d
 ```